 The Innovator visa category is for more experienced businesspeople seeking to establish a business in the UK.
 Applicants must demonstrate an ‘innovative’, ‘viable’ and ‘scalable’ business idea that is supported by one of the Home Office approved Endorsing Bodies.
-With some exceptions, applicants are required to have funding of no less than £50,000 to invest in their business.
-The funding can come from third parties.

 The Innovator visa category is NOT for people who are: